Transitioning to the NDIS

 Further information on the Early Childhood Early Intervention (ECEI) approach can be found on the NDIS website at www.ndis.gov.au/ecei

-The Carers Australia state and territory carer associations are currently delivering workshops for families and carers of children with disability aged 0-6 years of age.
-These workshops support understanding of the Better Start program and provide regional transition information regarding the NDIS Early Childhood Early Intervention pathways.
+The Carers Australia state and territory carer associations are currently delivering workshops for families and carers of children with disability aged 0-6 years of age, and 7-12 years of age.
+These workshops support understanding of the Better Start program and provide regional transition information regarding the NDIS Early Childhood Early Intervention pathways (0-6 years); and support families of children with disability aged 7-12 years in understanding the different NDIS eligibility requirements and provide pre-NDIS planning support for this age cohort.

-Please note: Early Days Moving Forward workshops are not delivered in SA or ACT.
+Please note: Early Days Moving Forward workshops are not delivered in the ACT.

 The aim of the workshops: